Some best-guess methods for smoothly interpolating between 2-D shapes.

 If you’re trying to interpolate between a single shape and multiple shapes (for example, a group of three circles turning into a single big circle), this method will break your shapes into pieces so you can animate between the two sets.
 This isn’t terribly performant and has some quirks but it tends to get the job done.

-The options are the same as for interpolate(), with the additional option of single, which defaults to false.
+The options are the same as for interpolate()

 // returns an array of two interpolator functions